martenframework/marten/docs/docs/models-and-databases/queries.md

 The double underscores notation described previously (`__`) can also be used to filter based on related model fields.
 For example, in the considered models definitions, we have an `Article` model which defines a relation (`many_to_one` field) to the `Author` model through the `author` field.
 The `Author` model itself also defines a relation to a `City` record through the `hometown` field.

-Given this data model, we could easily retrieve `Article` records whose author first name is "John" with the following query set:
+Given this data model, we could easily retrieve `Article` records whose author's first name is "John" with the following query set:

 ```crystal
 Article.filter(author__first_name: "John")